GoogleCloudPlatform/DataflowTemplates/v2/mongodb-to-bigquery/README.md

 # MongoDB to BigQuery Dataflow Template

 The [MongoDbToBigQuery](src/main/java/com/google/cloud/teleport/v2/templates/MongoDbToBigQuery.java) pipeline
-Reads the data from MongoDb collection, Writes the data to BigQuery.
+Reads the data from MongoDb collection with fixed schema, Writes the data to BigQuery.

 ## Getting Started